 - they are certified as severely sight impaired or blind by a consultation ophthalmologist or have ceased to be certified as blind or severely sight impaired in the last 28 weeks immediately preceding the date of claim

-They are severely disabled if the care component of DLA or disability assistance (Scotland) is payable for them at the highest rate, an armed forces independence payment (AFIP) or the enhanced daily living component of the PIP, or is abated while they are in hospital.
+A child is classed as severely disabled if the care component of DLA or disability assistance (Scotland) is payable for them at the highest rate, an armed forces independence payment (AFIP) or the enhanced daily living component of the PIP, or is abated while they are in hospital.

 Scottish disability payments for children (replacing DLA) started to be paid from July 2021.